qiboteam/qiboml/doc/source/getting_started/differentiation.rst

    # to use PSR
    quantum_model = QuantumModel(encoding, circuit, decoding, differentiation=PSR)

 If you don't specify any ``differentiation`` engine a default one is going to be used, depending on the in interface and backend in use.
-The table below summarize the default choices:
+The table below summarizes the default choices:

 .. raw:: html